gruppe-i-co-design/paper/paper.md

 ## Odd-even sort

 The intended algorithm is inspired from the Bubble Sort and is a relatively uncomplicated sorting algorithm.
 Bubble sort functioning by comparing adjacent elements; if the array elements are sorted, no swapping is terminated.
 Contrarily, the elements need to be switched.
 The even-odd transposition sort algorithm operates by comparing all odd/even listed pairs of neighboring elements in the array if the match is in incorrect order; in other words, the primary element is bigger than the second the elements are swapped.
 The second step is to compare all even/odd listed matches of adjoining elements.
 These two steps are repeating until the array is sorted.

-Based on the book by Nvidia which details sorting using networks and parallel comparisions [@gpugems2; chapter 46].
+Further the parallelization of the algorithm is further explained in the book made by Nvidia, which details optimized sorting on GPUs using sorting networks and parallel comparisions [@gpugems2; chapter 46].

+See @sec:visual-odd-even-sort for a visual explanation of the algorithm.

 ### Hardware implementation